blosavio/trlisp/README.md

         Implementation Note
       </h3>
       <p>
         Tree calculus trees have a dual nature: they are both structures and &nbsp;functions.
-That is, trees may <em>contain</em> an arbitrary pattern of descendants, but at the same time, they &nbsp;conceptually <em>apply</em> a transform to an argument.
+That is, trees <em>contain</em> an arbitrary pattern of descendants, but at the same time, they &nbsp;conceptually <em>apply</em> a transform to an argument.
 Any implementation must therefore capture these
         &nbsp;two properties.
       </p>
       <p>
         Clojure vectors are handy because, while they are exceedingly capable at &nbsp;storing and retrieving arbitrary values, they support an interface that allows &nbsp;them to behave as a Lisp function.
-For example, when a Clojure vector is &nbsp;placed in the function position of a list and an integer argument follows in &nbsp;the tail, the vector invokes an implied accessor function, <a href= "https://clojure.github.io/clojure/clojure.core-api.html#clojure.core/nth"><code>nth</code></a>, which returns the value at the index.
+When a Clojure vector is placed in the &nbsp;function position of a list and an integer argument follows in the tail, the &nbsp;vector invokes an implied accessor function, <a href= "https://clojure.github.io/clojure/clojure.core-api.html#clojure.core/nth"><code>nth</code></a>, which returns the value at the index.
       </p>
       <p>